 Take a look at any writing or marketing materials you already have.
 What do you really like?
 Think across the board: website, social media, emails, brochures, etc. Try to identify anything that feels like a good representation of your business.
 Read them thoroughly.
 What is it you like about them?

 For this step, it’s best to gather at least three samples of writing that you already love.
 You can even use examples from competitors if you can’t identify any of your own.
-If you just can’t find anything you like or are just starting a new business, that’s ok too!
+If you just can’t find anything you like or are just starting a new business, that’s okay, too!
 Just skip this step and keep going.

 Step #2: Define Your Brand’s Personality